33 Best Things to do in Chicago in Winter

 Adler Planetarium

-Adler Planetarium museum is the oldest planetarium in the U.S. and features three full-size theaters and several interactive exhibits.
+Adler Planetarium is the oldest planetarium in the U.S. and features three full-size theaters and several interactive exhibits.

 Adler Planetarium in downtown Chicago